-See Policy LT1 Leisure and Tourism (above).
+In combination with Policy LT1 Leisure and Tourism, RC12 The Marina Retail and Leisure Park and RC14 Trincomalee Wharf Retail and Leisure Park.
 The Marina is already a busy area and to some extent birds using the area have become habituated to activity, such as boat traffic and quay based tourism activities.
+Hartlepool BC assesses that the reasoning and highlighted mitigation measures, discussed in the individual policy assessments, works for these policies both alone and in-combination and is robust enough to lead to a finding of no LSE.